azure-ad-b2c/samples/policies/conditional-access/readme.md

 ## Important notes

-This sample policy uses the starter-pack [B2C_1A_TrustFrameworkExtensions](https://github.com/Azure-Samples/active-directory-b2c-custom-policy-starterpack/blob/master/SocialAndLocalAccounts/TrustFrameworkExtensions.xml) as a base policy.
+This sample policy uses the [Social And Local Accounts with MFA] starter-pack(https://github.com/Azure-Samples/active-directory-b2c-custom-policy-starterpack/tree/main/SocialAndLocalAccountsWithMfa) as a base policy.

 The claim used inside the *IsMfaRegisteredCT* claims transformation must not be empty to ensure *IsMfaRegistered* evaluates to *True*.
 If it evaluates to *False*, the evaluate always results in a *Block* grant type.
 Also, you can use any valid claim within *IsMfaRegisteredCT* which carries a MFA value (Email or Phone).